reidrac/orajeweather/README.md

  - json (or simplejson)
  - urllib2

-Optionally dbus is used to support NetworkManager.
+Optionally dbus is used to support NetworkManager and notifications.

 $ sudo python setup.py install --prefix=/usr